Featured at RENOADDICT.

 Installing a rainwater tank will reduce your reliance on the mains water and coupled with a high WELS (Water Efficiency Labelling and Standards) rated plumbing fittings will further reduce your water consumption.
 You can connect your water tank to your laundry, toilet and dishwasher.

 When landscaping consider indigenous water saving or drought resistant plants, so that when an inevitable dry summer hits, you won’t have to worry about the lack of water to sustain them.

 4. Re-paint with eco-friendly paints

 If you’re looking to repaint a room or your entire house make sure the walls are kept free from any nasties by using low VOC (Volatile Organic Compound) paints.
 VOC paints are not only harmful to the environment, but to humans as well.
 Chemicals found in VOC paints such as Formaldehyde and Benzene, emit vapours that are harmful if inhaled.
 Paint with less than 250 grams of VOCs per litre are considered low VOC paints.

 — Ashley Beaumont is the director of Ecoliv and is passionate about sustainability in the construction industry.
-His eco prefab homes achieve an eight-star energy rating and have won numerous industry awards with the BDAV, NBDA and HIA.
+Using passive solar design principles our eco prefab homes achieve an eight-star energy rating and have won numerous industry awards with the BDAV, NBDA and HIA.